forcedotcom/salesforcedx-templates/contributing/developing.md

 - Generator class file should default export a generator class extending `SfdxGenerator`
 - Generator class file should have a name same as the template type's name, except with the first letter lowercased

+Consider adding a corresponding command for your new template to be invoked with the CLI in the plugin for templates [here](https://github.com/salesforcecli/plugin-templates).

 ## Testing

-Run the following to test library and plugin:
+Run the following to test the library:

 ```sh
 yarn test